cloudcodger/showcase/docs/Grafana_Monolithic_Stack.md

 # A Monolithic Grafana Stack

 The Grafana setup contains a group of different services that all work together in order to provide a Grafana web site.

-This showcase provides two different methods for the deployment of the Grafana Stack.
+There are two basic methods for the deployment of the Grafana Stack.

 1. A Monolithic approach
 2. A Micro-services approach

+This showcase covers the Monolithic approach.

 # Components